Recruiting now for the role:

 Who we are:

 For decades, Australian Volunteer Coast Guard (AVCGA) and Volunteer Marine Rescue Association Queensland (VMRAQ) volunteers have kept people safe on Queensland’s oceans and waterways.
-From 1 July 2024, Marine Rescue Queensland (MRQ) will start bringing together these trusted organisations into a single, integrated volunteer marine rescue service for Queensland, with the same experienced volunteers at the helm.
+From 1 July 2024, Marine Rescue Queensland (MRQ) began bringing together these trusted organisations into a single, integrated volunteer marine rescue service for Queensland, with the same experienced volunteers at the helm.

 While MRQ is a new service, our marine rescue volunteers have a long and proud history of keeping people safe on Queensland’s oceans and waterways for more than 50 years.
 We will respect their history and we are proud to be continuing the AVCGA and VMRAQ’s legacy.

-When transitions are complete, we’ll have around 3,000 Queensland members operating across 46 units and undertaking around 4,000 activations throughout the state each year.
+When transitions are complete, we’ll have around 2,500 Queensland members operating across 47 units and undertaking around 4,000 activations throughout the state each year.

 MRQ operates as part of the Queensland Police Service, who are responsible for coordination of our disaster and emergency services response.